novotimo/tlsproxy/doc/ARCHITECTURE.md

 ## Log messages

 Logging will output in key-value format to a simple log file.
 The main aim for the logger is to allow easy integration with any log analysis or monitoring system, as I imagine this to be important for many users.
 The log messages can be treated as audit events, each having an event type.
+For now, the logger will chose to not send incomplete log messages, but eventually there will be a system to truncate log messages while keeping the key-value format parseable.
 The schema is as so:

 ### Base schema